Rules

 Little League Batting Rules

-Little League Majors and below use a continuous batting order — every player on the roster bats, regardless of whether they're currently playing defense.
-In Juniors and above, the traditional 9-player batting order applies.
+In divisions below Majors, Little League requires a continuous batting order, often called roster batting: every player on the roster bats, regardless of whether they're currently playing defense.
+In the Majors division, continuous batting is a local league option under Rule 4.04 (many local leagues adopt it), and it is not used in Majors tournament play.
+In Intermediate (50/70) and above, the traditional 9-player batting order applies.
 These rules affect how you build your lineup, when you can substitute, and how playing time is distributed.

 Batting Order by Division